Studio Kiln: the Falmouth alumni refreshing Vinted’s global identity

 Studio Kiln now creates brands, narratives and digital experiences that are grounded in meaning and built for the real world.
 “Good design for us revolves around people,” says Charlie.
 “It’s not just about the output, but about how that work makes people feel.”

 Despite their international reach, Studio Kiln remain committed to their Cornish roots.
 “It was key that we could offer jobs in Cornwall that matched anything people might expect in London,” Nathan explains.
-The studio regularly welcomes interns from Falmouth University, and has hired graduates from our Graphic Design course.
+The studio regularly welcomes interns from Falmouth University and has hired graduates from the Graphic Design course.

 Falmouth has a strong ethos around concept-driven design.
 That variety and depth of thinking is something we really value in our team.
-We like the variety that comes out of the course – and also, they tend to be nice people.
-When we're recruting we're loooking for someone with a real fire in their belly.
+We like the variety that comes out of the course, and also, they tend to be nice people.
+When we're recruiting we are looking for someone with a real fire in their belly.

 Meg Mardon joined the company in June last year shortly before graduating from the Graphic Design course.

 “It’s crazy that I’ve gone from uni straight to working on such well-known brands,” she says.
-“Falmouth Uni played a huge role in that and the Graphic Design course is amazing.
-The tutors are all like your best friends – it’s so good.”
+“Falmouth played a huge role in that, and the Graphic Design course is truly amazing.
+The tutors are all like your best friends, it’s so good.”

 Meg Mardon

 At Studio Kiln, the boundaries between design and technology are intentionally blurred.
 “Historically it’s been seen that conceptual thinking and the tools you use to make that work are quite separate,” Nathan explains.
 “We think these are one and the same.”
-From motion graphics to code, the team believes that today’s designers need to be fluent across platforms: “You’ve got to be able to jump into After Effects or Cinema 4D, understand how to host a website, and choose the best platform for each client."
+From motion graphics to code, the team believes that today’s designers need to be fluent across platforms: “You’ve got to be able to jump into After Effects or Cinema 4D, understand how to host a website, and choose the best platform for each client.
+There’s no such thing as just setting some type anymore.
+You need to know how it all fits together.”

-When Nathan and Charlie first launched Studio Kiln in Cornwall - rather than digital cities like London, Bristol or Manchester - they weren’t sure how clients would respond.
+When Nathan and Charlie first launched Studio Kiln in Cornwall, rather than in cities like London, Bristol or Manchester, they were not sure how clients would respond.
 “We were a little nervous about how to communicate the fact that we’re down here,” Charlie says.
 “But once people knew we were based in Cornwall, they loved it.”
 Their success has helped challenge assumptions about where creative excellence can happen.

-“There’s something about Cornwall that’s potentially overlooked,” he adds.
+“Sometimes Cornwall gets overlooked” he adds.
 “We want to show the world what’s possible from here.”

 External links